 Potatoes are a staple of the Polish diet, acting as a building block for a variety of foods.
 Cream and eggs are heavily used as well, although modern interpretations of some dishes may use lighter alternatives.
 Traditional Polish cuisine also features many kinds of soup made with mushrooms, broth, and beets.

-Then there’s the traditional dumpling on every Polish grandma’s menu: pierogi.
-Other Eastern European and Slavic cultures have versions of pierogi, which traces its roots to Russia in the Middle Ages, but Poles have made this dish their own.
+The traditional dumpling on every Polish grandma’s menu is called a pierogi, and while other Eastern European and Slavic cultures have versions of pierogi, which trace their roots to Russia in the Middle Ages, Poles have made this dish their own.

-Dough filled with cheese, potatoes, onions, cabbage, mushrooms, meat (or almost any other ingredient, savory or sweet, that you can think of), pierogi are served steaming hot either boiled or fried and are accompanied by sour cream.
+Pierogis are made up of dough filled with cheese, potatoes, onions, cabbage, mushrooms, meat (or almost any other ingredient, savory or sweet, that you can think of).
+They are traditionally served while still steaming hot, either boiled or fried, and are accompanied by sour cream.